lyteword/kjv/mark/chapter-6.md

 <sup>9</sup> But *be* shod with sandals; and not put on two coats.

-<sup>10</sup> And he said unto them, In what place soever ye enter into an house , there abide till ye depart from that place .
+<sup>10</sup> And he said unto them, In what place soever ye enter into an house, there abide till ye depart from that place.

-<sup>11</sup> And whosoever shall not receive you , nor hear you , when ye depart thence , shake off the dust under your feet for a testimony against them .
-Verily I say unto you , It shall be more tolerable for Sodom and Gomorrha in the day of judgment , than for that city .
+<sup>11</sup> And whosoever shall not receive you, nor hear you, when ye depart thence, shake off the dust under your feet for a testimony against them.
+Verily I say unto you, It shall be more tolerable for Sodom and Gomorrha in the day of judgment, than for that city.

 <sup>12</sup> And they went out, and preached that men should repent.